Levitanus/pyksp/docs/source/logging_compilation.rst

 * title is script title to be set via set_script_title() func
 * if compact is True, all variable names will be hashed
 * with max_line_length being not None, lines with length > max_line_length will be wrapped to fit it. currently, lines with "quoted strings" are not wrapped
-* indents and docstrings are out of work

 **Example:**